- Protecting the Environment

 Waste handling in KPO is focused on reducing the real and potential hazards the generated waste may impose on people and the environment.
-We constantly explore and apply new and most advanced techniques and technologies in waste management.
-Our target is to treat and recycle waste at our facilities, cut down amount of transfer to landfills and reduce negative impact from burials, as well as to research explore and apply new methods and technologies.
+Our targets are to treat and recycle waste at our facilities, to cut down amount of transfer to landfills, to reduce negative impact from burials, as well as to research explore and apply new methods and technologies.

 Measures taken by KPO to reduce the volume of generated waste, the Ventures’ compliance with environmental safety rules during accumulation and storage, collection and transportation, segregation, reuse, recycling and reduction of volumes and hazardous properties of wastes, as well as environmentally friendly burial — all this enables to significantly mitigate the adverse impact on people and the environment.

-The KPO Waste Management Programme for 2018-2020 provides indicators and measures to gradually reduce the accumulated and generated waste volumes and level of hazardous properties.
+The KPO Waste Management Programme for 2021-2023 provides indicators and measures to reduce gradually the accumulated and generated waste volumes and level of hazardous properties.

 The Company applies the following waste management methods: